vivkin/gason/README.md

 * Small memory footprint (16-24B per value)

 gason is **not strict** parser:
+* Source buffer can contain more than one value (first will be parsed; pointer to the rest returns)
 * Single number, string or identifier will be succesfully parsed
 * Trailing `,` before closing `]` or `}` is not an error
-* Source buffer can contain more than one value (first will be parsed and return pointer to the rest)

 gason is **destructive** parser, i.e. you **source buffer** will be **modified**!
 Strings stored as pointers to source buffer, where closing `"` (or any other symbol, if string have escape sequences) replaced with `'\0'`.
 Arrays and objects are represented as single linked list (without random access).